 About Digital Positionality

-Welcome to Digital Positionality, a knowledge hub dedicated to exploring the complexities of our experiences and life chances in the digital age, while imagining and working toward more just and sustainable digital futures.
+Welcome to Digital Positionality, a knowledge hub dedicated to exploring the complexities of our experiences and life chances in the digital age, while imagining and working toward more just and sustainable futures.

 By engaging with digital positionality, users are invited to explore how their digital experiences are shaped by broader social and ecological systems.
 This reflection can reveal hidden biases, surface power dynamics, and highlight both obstacles and possibilities within digital environments.